interstellar/starlight/starlight/doc/Protocol.md

 ## Messages

-Every message has two top-level fields:
+Every message has three top-level fields:

 1. `Body`
+2. `Version`
-2. `MessageSignature`
+3. `MessageSignature`

-The message-specific fields
+The message-type-specific fields
 (specified in the following sections) go in the `Body`.

+`Version` is a number, representing the protocol version.
+This number will be incremented with each incompatible change to the protocol.
+Later versions of the software may be able to understand messages with older version numbers, but are not guaranteed to.
+The current `Version` number is 1.

+When any message is sent,
+the agent sets the `Version` number to its current protocol version number.

+When any message is received,
+the agent looks at the `Version`.
+If it is a version number that it does not support, it ignores the message.

 `MessageSignature` is how a party authenticates that the message was sent by their channel counterparty.
 It is a signature on the serialized message (with the `MessageSignature` field excluded).